|Photos:||Recent | Best | Popular|

 Each of the two peaks have bolted rap anchors, 1 rope rap off the backside.

-It is easiest to scramble down the west side, stay on the rock all the way to the bottom before crossing the water.
+It is easiest to scramble down the west side, stay on the rock all the way to the bottom before crossing the water, or scramble down the east side close to the rock. there is a rap from some bushes if you wish.

 Aug 22, 2012